Building on the project in future

 Applying for this scheme

-The next round of funding will open in 2019.
+The 2020 round is now closed to new applicants and the next round of funding will open in 2021.

 Here are some ideas for building on your Partnership Grants project in the future: